mkopylec/charon-spring-boot-starter/README.md

 - the proxy is based on a servlet filter, the order of the filter is configurable
 - do not prepend server context path to mappings paths, it will be done automatically
 - if there are mappings like _/uri_ and _/uri/path_ and the incoming request URI is _/uri/path/something_ than the more specific mapping (_/uri/path_) will be chosen
+- proxying requests to domains with trusted SSL certificates is automatically supported

 ## Configuration properties list
 The following list contains all available configuration properties with their default values.